+We Could Never Make a Mistake?
 Every government program enacted is as essential as the last one.
-The abuse in EI is a fantasy.
+The abuse in Employment Insurance is a right-wing fantasy.
 The overpayment for the exceedingly poor results in public education is fixable.
 The wait in emergency for simple after-hours care is forgivable.
-The fact that we have less than 215 doctors per 100,000 people – one of the lowest in the world – is coincidence.
+The fact that we have less than 25 doctors per 10 thousand people – one of the lowest in the world – is coincidence.
 Public unions won’t ever surpass their working class decency and actually give us some attendance and production figures that resembles anything close to the private sectors.
 Accumulated debt will someday be eliminated, maybe on the backs of our great great great grandchildren?
 Shouldn’t we have public-financed dentistry for everyone?
 Daycare?
 Old age home visits by state employees?
-Shouldn’t everyone be guaranteed at least one pair of shoes and a bag of groceries?
+Shouldn’t everyone be guaranteed at least one pair of shoes and a bag of groceries once and a while?

 ).
-It started in 1982, when The Canadian Charter of Rights and Freedoms came into being under the Trudeau administration.
+It started in 1982, when The Canadian Charter of Rights and Freedoms came into being under the Pierre Trudeau administration.
 But the question we’re asking here is, Did the gay community fight for welfare and management from cradle to grave or did they want to be free and left alone?
 More specifically, Did they want a bureaucratic welfare state or the rights that any minority desire?

 When freedom coughs and chokes, the state kicks liberty in the belly.
-They’ll preach for new laws and near the time of the death of freedom, there will be laws uncaused, laws leashed and waiting, and laws about everything.
+They will preach for new laws and near the time of the death of freedom, there will be laws uncaused, laws leashed and waiting, and laws about everything.
 By then, we’ll no longer be protected by the silent law of liberty.
 In the war against it, the real law is suppressed, the voice of the autocratic state will be born, where, above all else, power, order and authority reign supreme.
 At this time, if one does not have permission to do something, it will be against the law.
-False laws are invented to rid us of the wealthy and libertines, but the progressives
+False laws are invented to rid us of the wealthy and libertines, (Bourgeoisie), but the progressives

 one less to her freedom of choice; for every one of your restricted personal freedoms, one less option to her happiness; for every new bureaucracy added to your governance, one less self-responsibility she is required to learn; for every day your equality grows, her liberty shrinks.
 Soon it might be the soft-sponged gulag-state